leon-fly/stackedit/Bitcoin.md

 Vanity addresses are valid bitcoin addresses that contain human-readable messages.

 ### Wallet

-Bitcoin wallet contains keys, not coins.
+**Bitcoin wallet** contains keys, not coins.
 Wallets are keychains containing pairs of private/public keys.
 Users sign transactions with the keys.
 The coins are stored on the blockchains in the form of transaction output.

+Two primary types of wallets, distinguished by whether the keys they contain are lated to each other or not :
+ - Nondeterministic Wallet, where each key is independently
+ -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUwOTk2MTU0NywxMjQ0OTA3NDgyLC0xMz
-gxMTM3NzAyLC0zMDUzNzg0NTIsLTUyMjgyMjA3NiwxNDMyNjc2
-OTA3LDE0NzAzMTY0NTIsLTE1NDI3Mzg2NjQsLTExNjQ1MDM3OT
-MsLTEzNDAxMTk0MywtMjEyNTE1MzI0OSwtMTgxNDM2NDUyN119
+eyJoaXN0b3J5IjpbNjYxMjQyNjYsMTI0NDkwNzQ4MiwtMTM4MT
+EzNzcwMiwtMzA1Mzc4NDUyLC01MjI4MjIwNzYsMTQzMjY3Njkw
+NywxNDcwMzE2NDUyLC0xNTQyNzM4NjY0LC0xMTY0NTAzNzkzLC
+0xMzQwMTE5NDMsLTIxMjUxNTMyNDksLTE4MTQzNjQ1MjddfQ==

 -->